Plaque Repair & Restoration

 - And more

-Our approach to cleaning bronze plaques, as well as repairing them, follows these steps:
+Our approach to cleaning and repairing bronze plaques follows these steps:

 - Assess: The first step is to view your marker.
 We’ll note any damage and determine its cleaning, repairing and refinishing needs.